-- Contact a victim as soon as possible, in ways that respect her or his fear and circumstances. - Determine whether the victim is afraid and if so, in what ways. - Follow up on responses to the risk questions documented in the patrol report and in the investigators report. - Tell the victim that in domestic abuse related cases the prosecutor generally requests a no-contact order to shield the victim from retaliation or intimidation from the suspect. - Ask if a no-contact order might have some negative consequences and probe to fully understand those consequences. - Ask about changes in injuries or new symptoms from the incident. - Provide information about likely pre-trial conditions and answer the victim's questions. - Use all available sources of background information (e.g., patrol report, criminal history records, History of Domestic Violence Summary, and databases, order for protection records) to ascertain the danger that a defendant poses to a victim. - Review responses to risk assessment questions and results of risk assessment tools when considering appropriate conditions of release.
+- Determine whether the victim is afraid and if so, in what ways. - Follow up on responses to the risk questions documented in the patrol report and in the investigators report. - Tell the victim that in domestic abuse related cases the prosecutor generally requests a no-contact order to shield the victim from retaliation or intimidation from the suspect. - Ask if a no-contact order might have some negative consequences and probe to fully understand those consequences. - Ask about changes in injuries or new symptoms from the incident. - Ask about the defendant's access to, use of and experience with firearms. - Provide information about likely pre-trial conditions and answer the victim's questions. - Use all available sources of background information (e.g., patrol report, criminal history records, History of Domestic Violence Summary, firearms and concealed carry registries, and order for protection records) to ascertain the danger that a defendant poses to a victim. - When reviewing reports involving people with LEP or who are Deaf/HOH, determine whether interviews were conducted with the use of a qualified interpreter to evaluate the accuracy and clarity of the information provided and the appropriateness of resulting decisions. - Review responses to risk assessment questions and results of risk assessment tools when considering appropriate conditions of release. - Consider requesting an order for surrender of firearms to protect the victim and the community. - Put conditions of release in writing and provide a copy to the victim as soon as possible.
+Provide written materials in the victim's preferred language.
+Provide sight translation to those with LEP if translated versions are not available in the victim's preferred language.
+Do not assume Deaf/HOH individuals are fluent in written English.

-- Put conditions of release in writing and provide a copy to the victim as soon as possible. - Enter pre-trial release conditions into law enforcement information systems and notify local agencies. - If the victim requests contact, consider each request on an individual basis, evaluating the risk to the victim if a no contact order is not issued and the difficulty faced by the victim if it is ordered.
-In most cases, request a no-contact order. - Take prompt action on violations of release conditions. - Require pre-trial supervision of defendants where there is indication of escalating violence or serious concern by a victim or interagency partners about the probability of continued harassment and harm to the victim or children.

-Request that bail be set at an appropriate amount to not only ensure the defendant's appearance but to enhance the safety of the victim and the public.
+- Enter pre-trial release conditions into law enforcement information systems and notify local agencies. - If the victim requests contact, consider each request on an individual basis, evaluating the risk to the victim if a no contact order is not issued and the difficulty faced by the victim if it is ordered.
+In most cases, request a no-contact order. - Take prompt action on violations of release conditions. - Require pre-trial supervision of defendants where there is indication of escalating violence or serious concern by a victim or interagency partners about the probability of continued harassment and harm to the victim or children. - Request that bail be set at an appropriate amount to not only ensure the defendant's appearance but to enhance the safety of the victim and the public.